-(a) THE PRINCIPAL - Mrs M Crelley
+THE PRINCIPAL - Mrs M Crelley (a)

 The Principal is responsible for the total management of the school.
 She is available for interview during school hours.
-She should be contacted for an appointment during the school office hours, 8.30 a.m. to 3.45 p.m Monday to Friday.
+She should be contacted for an appointment during school office hours, 8.30 a.m. to 3.45 p.m Monday to Friday.

-(b) THE DEPUTY PRINCIPAL - Mr A Morschel
+(b) THE DEPUTY PRINCIPALs - Mr A Morschel & Mr G Duggan